CoverBasha/Tarah-E-Commerce/README.md

 # Tarah E-Commerce Platform

-A microservices-based e-commerce backend built with **.NET Core**, designed to explore distributed systems, event-driven architecture, and asynchronous service communication.
+A microservices-based e-commerce backend built with **.NET Core**, focused on exploring real-world distributed systems challenges such as consistency, reliability, and service decoupling.

-This project also serves as a consolidated application of everything I have learned in backend development so far, including API design, messaging systems, and service architecture.
+What started as a simple backend evolved into a practical exploration of microservices, where each design decision led to deeper considerations around communication patterns, failure handling, and data consistency.

-The system is composed of independent services that communicate through **RabbitMQ using MassTransit**, enabling loosely coupled workflows for order processing, inventory updates, and other business events.
+The system is composed of independent services that communicate through **RabbitMQ using MassTransit**, enabling loosely coupled workflows and event-driven interactions.

 ---

 ## Architecture

-The platform follows a microservices architecture, where each service is responsible for a specific business capability.
+The platform follows a microservices architecture with clear separation between:

-Services communicate using asynchronous messaging rather than direct service-to-service HTTP calls.
-This approach improves scalability, resilience, and service independence.
+- **Identity Service** (authentication & user data)
+- **Business Service** (products, carts, orders, etc.)

+Each service owns its data and communicates using a mix of **asynchronous events** and **synchronous requests** where appropriate.

-### Key Principles
+### Key Design Decisions

-- Loose coupling between services
-- Event-driven communication
+- Event-driven communication for cross-service workflows
+- No shared database between services
-- Clear service boundaries
+- Explicit service boundaries and responsibilities
-- Asynchronous workflows

-Messaging is handled through **RabbitMQ**, while **MassTransit** provides an abstraction layer for message publishing and consumption.
+- Combination of sync (HTTP) and async (messaging) communication

 ---

-## Core Concepts
+## Core Concepts & Challenges

 ### Event-Driven Communication

-Services publish and consume domain events through RabbitMQ to coordinate workflows such as:

-- Order placement
-- Inventory updates
-- Order processing
+Cross-service workflows are handled using events via RabbitMQ.

+Example:
+- User registration → `UserRegistered` event → cart initialization in the business service

-This allows services to react to events without direct dependencies.
+This allows services to react to changes without tight coupling.

 ---

-### Message Contracts

-Services communicate using shared message contracts, ensuring a consistent structure for events exchanged between services.

-This enables services to evolve independently while maintaining compatibility.
+### Reliable Messaging (Outbox Pattern)

+To avoid message loss during failures, the system uses the **MassTransit Outbox pattern**.

+This ensures that:
+- Database changes and event publishing are coordinated
+- Messages are not lost if failures occur after persistence

 ---

+### Atomicity & Consistency

+Several non-trivial consistency challenges were addressed:

+- **Database + Event Publishing Atomicity**
+  Ensuring that events are only published if the corresponding database operation succeeds

+- **Database + File System Atomicity**
+  Handling product image uploads in a way that avoids orphaned files or inconsistent state during failures

+---

+### Eventual Consistency

+The system is designed around **eventual consistency** rather than tightly coupled synchronous operations.

+This allows:
+- Better service independence
+- More resilient workflows
+- Reduced cascading failures

+---

+### Fault Tolerance & Fallbacks

+To improve resilience and maintain loose coupling:

+- Services can **fall back to lazy loading strategies** when the message broker is unavailable
+- Critical operations are not tightly dependent on real-time event delivery

+---

-### Asynchronous Workflows
+### Token Invalidation

-Operations that span multiple services are handled asynchronously using events, allowing the system to remain responsive while processing complex workflows in the background.
+Authentication is not based solely on token expiration:

+- Token invalidation mechanisms are implemented to handle logout and security scenarios more reliably

 ---